 Depending on which platforms you want to target, you will need to create the required signing keys.
-The following sections describe, per platform, how to create those keys.
+The following sections describe (per platform) how to create those keys.

-On Apple Macs
+2.1 On Apple Macs

 If you have an Apple Mac available, see the Apple developer documentation on certificate management for information on how to obtain an iOS signing certificate and distribution profile.
-Afterwards, see the Apple documentation on how to create the required distribution profile.
+Next, see the Apple documentation on how to create the required distribution profile.
 Finally, check the end of this section for information on how to upload the signing key files to Adobe PhoneGap Build.

 If you do not have an Apple Mac available, you can create a certificate signing request manually.
-First, create a private key and certificate signing request with the OpenSSL utilty (the following assumes you have a Windows machine, but this is equally applicable to Linux machines, which usually have the openssl package pre-installed):
+First, create a private key and certificate signing request with the OpenSSL utilty.
+The following steps assume you have a Windows machine, but these are equally applicable to Linux machines, which usually have the OpenSSL package pre-installed.

-- Download openssl for windows and install it.
-You just need to download and install the “Win32 OpenSSL Light” package (get the latest version at the top of the list).
+- Download OpenSSL for Windows and install it.
+You just need to download and install the Win32 OpenSSL Light package (get the latest version at the top of the list).

-- If the setup process complains about a missing VC++ redistributable libraries package, cancel the installation, and first download and install the “Visual C++ 2008 Redistributables” from the same list of packages (you will be redirected to a Microsoft download page).
-Install OpenSSL to e.g. “C:\OpenSSL” - make note of this directory, you will need it in step 3.
+- If the setup process complains about a missing VC++ redistributable libraries package, cancel the installation, and first download and install the Visual C++ 2008 Redistributables from the same list of packages (you will be redirected to a Microsoft download page).
+Install OpenSSL to, for example, C:\OpenSSL (make note of this directory, as you will need it in step 3).

 - Open a command prompt.
-On most systems, you need to do this as Administrator (right-click the Windows Start Menu link and select “Run as Administrator”).
+On most systems, you need to do this as an administrator (right-click the Windows start menu link and select Run as Administrator).

 -outparameter.
-The following example will store the file in the root directory of your C: drive.
-You can change this to anything you want, just choose a convenient place and make sure to keep track of where the file is stored.
+The following example will store the file in the root directory of your C: drive (you can change this to anything you want, just select a convenient place and keep track of where the file is stored):

-"C:\OpenSSL\bin\openssl.exe" genrsa -out "C:\private.key" 2048The command will output, among others, “Generating RSA private key, 2048 bit long modulus” and lots of dots and pluses.
+"C:\OpenSSL\bin\openssl.exe" genrsa -out "C:\private.key" 2048.
+The command will output “Generating RSA private key, 2048 bit long modulus” and lots of dots and plus signs.

-Generate a certificate signing request (CSR).
+- Generate a certificate signing request (CSR).
 The file is again stored in the same folder, but can be placed anywhere.
 Make sure to point to the private key file that was created in the previous step:

 "C:\OpenSSL\bin\openssl.exe" req -new -key "C:\private.key" -out "C:\ios.csr".
 The command will print some text and then ask you for several different pieces of information related to your identity.
 Only the Common Name is relevant.
 Fill in your own name, so that the certificate is easily recognized later on after uploading it to the Apple Developer Member Center.

 - Open the Apple Developer Member Center.

-- Under “iOS Apps”, click “Certificates”.
+- Under iOS Apps, click Certificates.

-- In the “iOS Certificates” overview, click the ‘plus’ button on the top right.
-This will open the “Add iOS Certificate” wizard, in the “Select Type” step with caption “What type of certificate do you need?”.
+- In the iOS Certificates overview, click the plus button on the top-right.
+This will open the Add iOS Certificate wizard in the Select Type step with the caption “What type of certificate do you need?”.

-- If the ‘plus’ button is disabled (greyed out), you do not have enough rights.
+- If the plus button is disabled (greyed out), you do not have enough rights.
 Ask the company account administrator to give you extra rights.

-- Click “Continue”.
-You are now at step “Request”.
+- Click Continue.
+You are now at step Request.
 This page describes how to create a certificate signing request on Macs.
 You can ignore it.

-- Click “Continue” again.
-You are now at step “Generate”, captioned “Generate your certificate”.
+- Click Continue again.
+You are now at step Generate, captioned Generate your certificate.

-- Under “Upload CSR file”, click “Choose File …”.
+- Under Upload CSR file, click Choose File ….

-- Select the “ios.csr” certificate signing request file that you created.
+- Select the ios.csr certificate signing request file that you created.

-- Click “Generate”.
+- Click Generate.
 Apple will sign your CSR and make the signed certificate available for download.

 - If you are presented with a message that says that your certificate signing request is pending approval, you do not have enough rights.
 Ask the company account administrator to approve your certificate signing request.

-- Click “Done”.
-The “iOS Certificates” overview page becomes visible again.
+- Click Done.
+The iOS Certificates overview page becomes visible again.
 Your new certificate should be in the list.
 Here, you can download it again, or you can revoke it (in case you lose the corresponding private key).

-Uploading the key to Adobe PhoneGap Build
+2.4 Uploading the Key to Adobe PhoneGap Build

-.p12.
-Then you can upload the signing certificate (now a
+- You can upload the signing certificate (now a

 .p12file) and the distribution profile (a

-.mobileprovision file) to Adobe PhoneGap Build on your account page.
-Go to tab “Signing Keys” and click “add a key …” under “iOS”.
+.mobileprovisionfile) to Adobe PhoneGap Build on your account page.
+Go to the Signing Keys tab and click Add a key under iOS.
 Select the two files and give the key a name.
 Unlock the key by clicking the yellow lock icon on the right of the key and filling in the certificate passphrase.
 The key is now ready to be used by your build job.

 Android apps can be developed and deployed to Android devices without signing the apps.
 However, to publish to app stores, signed apps are required.
 The Android developer documentation on app signing contains the information you need.
-Follow step 1 of “Signing Your App Manually” to obtain a key store with key.
-Make note of the alias, the key store password and the key password.
+Follow step 1 of Signing Your App Manually to obtain a key store with key.
+Make note of the alias, the key store password, and the key password.

-- The “keytool.exe” program can be found in the “bin” directory of your Java installation.
+The keytool.exe program can be found in the “bin” directory of your Java installation.
 On Windows, it can be found in, for example, C:\Program Files\Java\jre1.8.0_20\bin.

 After creating the key store file, upload it to Adobe PhoneGap Build on your account page.
-Go to tab “Signing Keys” and click “add a key …” under “Android”.
+Go to the Signing Keys tab and click Add a key under Android.
 Select the key store file, fill in a title for the key, and fill in the alias that you noted down in the previous step.
 After uploading the key store file, unlock the key.
 Click the yellow lock icon on the right of the key and fill in both the key store and the key passwords.
 The key is now ready to be used by your build job.